EX22/EpamTraining/Task02/README2.txt

             }

 based on passed to it parameters that were read from the text file.
-In the text file single line represents data for one port system.
+In the text file single line represents data for one port's system.
-If there are enough data sets in the text file we can launch several port's system consequently with different sets of data by runExperiment's method invocation.
+The Port class is a thread safe singleton here, it can't be created more than once in case of running single port system but if there are enough data sets in the text file we can launch several port's system consequently with different sets of data using runExperiment's method invocation.
     There should be text file with data in appropriate format

     { "PortData": {"PortStorageSize" : 11000 , "AmountOfDocks" : 7 },